top of page

 • Each program includes a one-hour guided tour through the museum, and an hour of related activities.
 These activities could include science experiments, scavenger hunts, physical activities, crafts, or group competitions.
 Activities depend on the program booked, and the age and size of the group.

-• We typically ask for at least two weeks notice, but the more notice we receive the more likely we can accomodate the requested time.
+• We typically ask for at least two weeks notice, but the more notice we receive the more likely we can accommodate the requested time.

 • All school groups require adult supervision during their program.
 The minimum number of recommended adults is: